PacificBiosciences/sawfish/docs/user_guide.md

 ##### Inversions

-Sawfish will currently identify one type of multi-breakpoint complex SV signature, corresponding to that of a simple (or balanced) inversion.
-Inversions are identified when two intra-chromosomal inverted breakpoints of opposite orientation have overlapping spans with at least a 60% reciprocal overlap.
-The longer span must not be greater than 100kb.
+Sawfish will currently annotate one type of multi-breakpoint complex SV signature, corresponding to that of a simple (or balanced) inversion.
+These are identified when two intra-chromosomal inverted breakpoints of opposite orientation meet the following criteria:

+1. The two breakpoint spans have at least a 60% reciprocal overlap
+2. Both edge breakend pairs must be within 10kb
+3. If breakend phasing is available:
+  a.
+The edge breakends must not be phased to the same haplotype
+  b.
+Breakends for inversions larger than 100kb can't be in phase with unrelated breakends on the same read

 When an inversion is found, a VCF record will be output using the `<INV>` symbolic allele summarizing the inversion in as much detail as possible.
 It is not possible to retain the details of all 4 breakends in this format such as all